 Malcolm Gaskill

-Malcolm Gaskill is Emeritus Professor of Early Modern History at the University of East Anglia, specialising in the social and cultural history of seventeenth-century England and America, particularly the history of witchcraft.
+Malcolm Gaskill is Emeritus Professor of Early Modern History at the University of East Anglia, specialising in the social and cultural history of seventeenth-century England and America, particularly the history of crime and witchcraft.

 Bibliography: